AdobeDocs/marketo.pt-BR/help/marketo/product-docs/web-personalization/rtp-tag-implementation/implementing-rtp-on-wordpress-enterprise.md

    ![](assets/image2014-11-30-15-3a20-3a17-3.png)

-1. Copie a tag RTP JavaScript.
+1. Copie a tag do JavaScript RTP.

-1. Faça logon na sua conta do WordPress como Usuário administrador
+1. Faça logon em sua conta do WordPress como usuário administrador

    a.
 Em **Aparência**, vá para **JavaScript personalizado**.
 b.
-Cole a tag RTP Javascript logo após o código existente.
+Cole a tag do Javascript RTP logo após o código existente.

    ![](assets/image2014-12-3-17-3a51-3a46.png)